rickabrac/iOSCombineGPTClient/README.md

 • The chat interface is implemented in declarative UIKit and SwiftUI to demonstrate both techniques.

-• The project introduces an extensible, reactive routing/coordination framework, also implemented in Combine.
+• The project introduces an extensible, reactive routing/coordination framework, implemented in Combine.

 • Flow control is described here: http://tyler.org/iOSCombineGPTClient/FlowControl.png